 Premises liability injuries can occur in a number of ways.
 If you have any questions about whether you qualify for legal action, a premises liability lawyer in Jacksonville, FL, can review your case.

-Some of our previous premises liability cases involved:
+Some of the types of premises liability cases we can handle include:

 - Slip hazards, including wet floors, spills, and poor traction on stairs